Johann Eck

-Johann Maier von Eck (13 November 1486 – 10 February 1543), often anglicized as John Eck, was a German Catholic theologian, scholastic, prelate, and a pioneer of the counter-reformation who was among Martin Luther's most important interlocutors and theological opponents.
+Johann Eck (13 November 1486 – 10 February 1543), also known as Johann Maier von Eck and often anglicized as John Eck, was a German Roman Catholic theologian, scholastic, prelate, and opponent of Martin Luther.

 Life

 Johann Eck was born Johann Maier at Eck (later Egg, near Memmingen, Swabia) and derived his additional surname from his birthplace, which he himself, after 1523, always modified into Eckius or Eccius, i.e. "of Eck".
 His father, Michael Maier, was a peasant and bailiff, or Amtmann, of the village.
 The boy's education was undertaken by his uncle, Martin Maier, parish priest at Rottenburg on the river Neckar.